SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-09-Autoscaling-of-Comments-and-Ratings/README.md

 - Scaling Out/Horizontal Scaling: increase/decrease the number of instances.

 Key benefits:
-- Provides failover capabilities - if one application process crashes, the application still works.
-- Enabling parallel processing.
+- Scaling an application ensures its ability to handle more requests, if necessary.
+Scalability also provides failover capabilities - if one application process crashes, the application will continue to work.
+First, when deploying the application, you need to define the minimum and maximum number of application processes.
+Then, you can scale the application up and down by starting and stopping additional application processes.
+In addition, you can also choose the compute unit size, which provides a certain central processing unit (CPU), main memory and disk space.

+## 1. Pre-requisites
+You have completed till [Exercise 06 -  Comments and Ratings](../Exercise-06-Comments-and-Ratings-Backend) and you should have the applications up and running on your SAP Cloud Platform.

+In this exercise we will performing manual and auto scaling on the comments and ratings backend logic.
+Consider a scenario where the review application is used by a large number of employees just like Mary, and the memory consumption, CPU usage is increased for this application.
+To cater to the incresing demand for this application we need to scale up the application so that request can be fullfilled.

+Below we will be using SAP Cloud Platform cockpit and auto scaling policies to perform these operations.

-## 1. Configure Manual Scaling in the SAP Cloud Platform Cockpit
+## 2. Configure Manual Scaling in the SAP Cloud Platform Cockpit
 We will configure the scaling manually in the SAP Cloud Platform Cockpit.
-PLease make sure you complete the last step of the exercise and remove the additional instance(s) you create.
+PLease make sure you complete the pre-requisites as mentioned above.

 1. Open your SAP Cloud Platform cockpit and go to _Org - Space - Applications_.
 2. Locate the `ratings_backend` application.